Cost of Building a Raised Garden Bed

 If you’re undergoing a garden makeover or making some improvements to your growing areas, you may wish to remove or replace an existing raised bed with something more durable.
 In this case, you’ll also need to factor in removal costs.

 If there’s only a small amount of waste material to dispose of, such as a few pieces of rotten timber, you may be able to dismantle the bed yourself and take it to your local recycling centre.
 However, large raised beds made from brick or stone can be quite difficult to dismantle safely, so you’re best off asking for professional help with this.
-The combined labour and removal costs could set you back between £30 and £400, depending on:
+The combined labour and removal costs could set you back between £30 and £400, depending on the:

 • Accessibility of the garden

-• The type and amount of waste removed
+• Type and amount of waste removed

 FAQs

-What’s the best size for a raised garden bed?
+How much soil do I need for a raised garden bed?

 How long will a brick raised garden bed last?